bekos/php-validation/README.md

 # A PHP 5.3 Class for Easy Form Validation

+This class follows Zend Framework naming conventions for easy drop-in as a substitute to Zend_Validation.
+If you opt out of using the bulky Zend_Form on your projects, you might choose to use this for quick and painless form validation.

 ## Available Pre-Validation Filtering

 You can apply pre-validation filters to your data (<em>i.e. trim, strip_tags, htmlentities</em>).
 These filters can also